Symmetries of Vanishing Nonlinear Love Numbers of Schwarzschild Black Holes: Symmetries

 In summary, the lack of a $1/r^{\ell+1}$ tidal tail for $\hat \psi$ relies on two things: (a) the existence of a (generalized) special conformal symmetry (\cref{deltaK3}), which gives rise to a vertical ladder structure, allowing one to connect any level $\ell$ solution to the level $0$ solution, and (b) the good level $0$ solution obeying a first order differential equation, thus connecting a single (regular) asymptotic behavior at the horizon with a single ($r^\ell$) asymptotic behavior at large $r$.

-With the EFT matching presented in \cref{sec:EFT}, the absence of a tidal tail for $\hat \psi$ in turn implies the vanishing of the even Love number operators at all orders.
-Thus, we can say the vanishing of the even Love numbers, at the fully nonlinear level, can be traced to the special conformal symmetry expressed in \cref{deltaK3}, {\it and} the ground state $\ell=0$ solution satisfying a first order equation.
+With the EFT matching presented in \cref{sec:EFT}, the absence of a tidal tail for $\hat \psi$ in turn implies the vanishing of {a subset of even Love number operators at nonlinear orders}.
+Thus, we can say the vanishing of {such operators} can be traced to the special conformal symmetry expressed in \cref{deltaK3}, {\it and} the ground state $\ell=0$ solution satisfying a first order equation.

 \paragraph{Horizontal ladder symmetries.} The star of the story outlined above is the (generalized) special conformal symmetry of \cref{deltaK3}, which is responsible for the ladder structure of the solutions organized by $\ell$, with operators effecting travels up and down the ladder.
 It turns out there are symmetries that do not involve changing $\ell$, termed horizontal symmetries \cite{Hui:2021vcv}.
 For instance, at level $\ell = 0$, it is obvious $\delta \hat\psi_0 = \Delta \partial_r\hat \psi_0$ is a symmetry, i.e.,~$\delta\hat\psi_0$ is a solution if $\hat\psi_0$ is a solution of \cref{psi0}.
 Calling $Q_0 \equiv \Delta \partial_r$, it can be shown (and is intuitive) that $Q_\ell$, defined as $Q_\ell \equiv D^+_{\ell-1} D^+_{\ell-2} \cdots D^+_0 Q_0 D^-_1 \cdots D^-_{\ell-1} D^-_\ell$, generates a symmetry at level $\ell$, i.e.,~that $Q_\ell \hat\psi_\ell$ is a solution if $\hat \psi_\ell$ is a solution.
 The implied conserved charge at each $\ell$---conserved in the sense of being $r$ independent---can be used to connect asymptotic behavior at the horizon with asymptotic behavior at large $r$, thus offering another way to understand the phenomenon of no tidal tail.
 Details can be found in \cite{Hui:2021vcv,Berens:2022ebl}.
 An additional interesting observation: the conserved charge mentioned above turns out to be the Wronskian squared, where the Wronskian is that between the $\hat \psi_\ell$ of interest and the horizon-regular solution \cite{BenAchour:2022uqo}.\footnote{ By the Wronskian, we mean $W[\hat \psi_\ell {}^{\rm reg}, \hat\psi_\ell ] = \hat \psi_\ell {}^{\rm reg} \Delta \partial_r \hat\psi_\ell - \hat \psi_\ell \Delta \partial_r \hat\psi_\ell {}^{\rm reg}$, where $\hat \psi_\ell^{\rm reg}$ is the regular solution and $\hat \psi_\ell$ is the field configuration of interest. } This is further discussed in \cref{sec:ladders}.